elifesciences/search-formula/README.md

 This repository should be structured as any Saltstack formula should, but it should also conform to the structure required by the [builder](https://github.com/elifesciences/builder) project.

-## creating and restoring Elasticsearch snapshots
+## creating and restoring OpenSearch snapshots

-Creating a snapshot of all indices in an ElasticSearch (ES) database will require a 'repository' and approximately the same amount of disk space as the set of indices themselves.
+Creating a snapshot of all indices in an OpenSearch database will require a 'repository' and approximately the same amount of disk space as the set of indices themselves.

-An ES 'repository' is a formal location shared across all nodes in an ES cluster.
+An OpenSearch 'repository' is a formal location shared across all nodes in an OpenSearch cluster.

 A snapshot is created in a repository and is available across all nodes.
 If there is a single node then the repository isn't that special, it's just a directory on the filesystem.